Dictionary domainTrack A

 Research letter

-A short peer-reviewed publication presenting original research findings in a compressed format (typically under 1,000 words, limited tables/figures, abbreviated methods), used by journals for results that warrant rapid or concise communication.
+A short, peer-reviewed publication presenting original research findings in a compressed format — typically under 1,000 words with limited tables/figures and abbreviated methods — used by a journal as a formally categorised publication type for results that warrant rapid or concise communication rather than a full-length original article.

 Letter to editor